 While the District Court serves as the probate court in Oklahoma and has jurisdiction over the estate administration process, the personal representative is responsible for caring for the day-to-day activities of estate administration.
 If the decedent was testate, the personal representative is typically the person the decedent nominated in the will.
 Otherwise, the person is typically the spouse, adult child, or other family member.
 Note that the personal representative does not have to be one individual.
 More than one person can be appointed, and the role can be filled by a corporation.
 Before the personal representative can move forward with managing the decedent’s estate, they must first petition the court and the court must approve their petition.

-Estate Administration Process
+Estate Administration Process in Oklahoma

 - Locate estate property.
 The personal representative has a duty to identify, take possession of, protect, and conserve all probate property of the estate.
 Note that not all property is subject to the control of the personal representative and the court-supervised probate process.
 Only assets that are deemed to be probate property such as personal and real property that the decedent owned individually.
 Non-probate property such as 401(k) plans, IRAs, assets transferred to a living trust, life insurance, payable-on-death bank accounts, and property owned by another with survivorship rights is not subject to probate.
 Instead, such property passes to others by operation of law upon the decedent’s death.